Medicine Overview of Oxra Tablet

 Expert advice for Oxra Tablet

-- Can cause very low blood sugar levels when used with other antidiabetic medicines, alcohol or if you delay or miss a meal.
-Get blood sugar levels checked at regular intervals and always keep a source of sugar with you for quick relief.
+- Can cause hypoglycemia (low blood sugar level) when used with other antidiabetic medicines, alcohol or if you delay or miss a meal.

 Special precautions for Oxra 10mg Tablet